Reinforcing Our Scrum Standup Philosophy with Slack Reminders

 Build a Custom Slack Bot for Your Scrum Standup

 There are all manner of bots and integrations you can use for your chat system to assist with this.
-If you’re on Slack, you could even go so far as to add Standup Bot to your channel (not to worry, cheapskates; you can self-host for free).
+If you’re on Slack, you could even go so far as to add Standup Bot to your channel.
 And for a moment, we looked at adding it ourselves.

 But our primary concern wasn’t the mechanical Q&A and pretty dashboard.
 In fact, to me it feels like the Standup Bot reinforces the idea that a Scrum Master should merely ask one question, collect one answer, take a note, and repeat.
 And, despite this being a common practice, in my opinion it’s a great way to be the world’s least effective Scrum Master.